hassio-addons/addon-bitwarden/bitwarden/DOCS.md

 To set the limit, you can use this setting: 10MB would be `10485760`.

+### Admin access

+You can configure more parameters like the hostname, the smtp settings, etc. from the Admin center.
+To access it, add /admin in the url and use the generated token that you can find in the log of the plugin.

 ## Known issues and limitations

 - This add-on cannot support Ingress at this time due to technical limitations